JeremyRand/virt-gtk/README.md

 ## Instructions

+First, create your VM's in virt-manager, just like you would normally.

-First, run the following:
+Then, run the following:

 ```
 sudo ./virt-gtk-update
 ```

 This will create an application in your desktop launcher for each VM that you currently have.
-You'll need to redo this whenever you create, delete, or rename a VM.
+You'll need to redo this step whenever you create, delete, or rename a VM.

 To run a VM, just choose it in your desktop launcher (it'll be in the `System` category).
 You can search for VM's in your desktop launcher just like you would search for other applications.